-Pupils who are on the SEND register are more prone to bullying than their peers but this does not mean that all pupils with SEND will be bullied.
-At Caldmore Primary Academy we continually monitor our SEND pupils through the Inclusion Manager /SEN Team
+Pupils who are on the SEND register are more prone to bullying than their peers, but this does not mean that all pupils with SEND will be bullied.
+We continually monitor our SEND pupils through the Inclusion manager and SEN team.